Eat Organic Foods Every Day Without Breaking the Bank

-If you have any sort of outdoor sunlight at all, try growing at least grow lettuces and other greens.
+If you have any sort of outdoor sunlight at all, try growing at least some lettuces and other greens.
 Since spinach and kale are both on the dirty list, growing your own makes sense and they can produce in just a few short weeks after planting.
 If you have difficulty growing spinach or kale during the summer months, experiment by using New Zealand spinach or Swiss chard and other greens that can be used both in cooking and in salads.

 If your backyard is too small or you don't have one, consider joining a community garden.
 In many areas of the country, individuals can rent a lot (also called allotment) and grow their own vegetable gardens.
 Many of them insist that members of the community use organic methods in their gardens.
-Many of the If growing more of your food is one of your goals, consider this viable option.
+If growing more of your food is one of your goals, consider this viable option.

-Your Options are Limitless
+Your Options Are Limitless

-In addition to gardening in a grow your own situation, you can plant fruit trees, berry bushes, perennial fruits and vegetables.
+In addition to gardening in a grow your own situation, you can plant fruit trees, berry bushes, perennial fruits, and vegetables.
 You can also grow your own small livestock and even large livestock on your quest for healthier organic food.